ibm-js/delite-tutorial/beginner.md

 ```

-We've extended our widget using `delite/Container`.
-We also only need to extend `delite/Container` because it extends `delite/Widget`.
+We've extended our widget using `delite/Container` (we only need to extend `delite/Container` because it itself extends `delite/Widget`).

 #####Widget template
 Update `./BlogPost/BlogPost.html` to the following: